- Ring and Arlo are two brands of video doorbells that offer users easy and flexible home security options.

 Perhaps the most important security camera component is the quality and specs of its video.
 After all, without good and reliable video, what’s the point of a camera system in the first place?
 On the surface, both the Arlo doorbell camera system and the Ring doorbell camera system have the same video resolution and the same aspect ratio.
 In this regard, they’re identical offerings.

 However, the key distinction between the two is the field of view: Arlo’s camera has a 180-degree view, while the Ring only has a 150-degree view.
-This doesn’t make much of a difference when looking straight ahead but makes quite a bit of a difference when looking at the peripheral of the video.
+This doesn’t make much of a difference when looking straight ahead but it does make quite a bit of a difference when looking at the peripheral of the video.
 While the video resolution remains identical, Arlo’s peripheral vision is much wider than Ring’s.
+This means that you can capture more of your surroundings with fewer cameras, which is great for large areas, like backyards or driveways.

 Another important thing to consider when weighing the pros and cons is storage.
 What are the similarities and differences between Arlo’s storage plan and Ring’s storage plan?
 Similar to the video resolution debate, both Arlo and Ring rely on cloud storage to store your camera’s recordings.
 Additionally, both require users to pay a monthly fee in order to access said storage.
 For Arlo, it’s $2.99 a month.
 For Ring, it’s $3 a month.
 The difference between a penny is trivial.
 While yes, Arlo is technically cheaper, what kind of impact does a single cent really have?
 For all intents and purposes, the price is the same.